-Dinner: At a popular restaurant near the hotel, we will explore some of the area's distinctive coastal cuisine with a plated meal featuring signature Lowcountry dishes.
+Dinner: At a popular restaurant within walking distance of the hotel, we will explore some of the area's distinctive coastal cuisine with a plated meal featuring signature Lowcountry dishes.
 Share favorite memories and toast to new Road Scholar friends over our special farewell dinner, with coffee, tea and water; other beverages available for purchase.

 Evening: We will continue our fun into the night at the local restaurant recounting fun experiences and enjoying the group camaraderie.
-We’ll then return to the hotel via motorcoach.
+We’ll then return to the hotel.
 Be sure to prepare for check-out and departures in the morning.

 Activity note: Hotel check-out by 11:00 a.m.

 Morning: A guest speaker from the Charleston Preservation will join us at the hotel to speak about the ongoing efforts to preserve Charleston.
-This concludes our program.
+This concludes our program. .
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!